Committee on Theater and Performance Studies

 Molière crafted a new form of satirical comedy that revolutionized European theater, though it encountered strong opposition from powerful institutions.
 We will read the plays in the context of the literary, dramatic, and theatrical/performance traditions which he reworked (farce, commedia dell'arte, Latin comedy, Spanish Golden Age theater, satiric poetry, the novel), while considering the relationship of laughter to social norms, with particular emphasis on sexuality, gender roles, and cultural identities.

-Instructor(s): Larry Norman Terms Offered: Autumn
+Instructor(s): Larry Norman Terms Offered: Course not offered in 24-25.

 Prerequisite(s): FREN 20500 or FREN 20503.